timgws/handy-nginx-includes/README.md

 Edit the newly created file and ensure that the settings are all correct

 ## quick note about dhparams

-To avoid Logjam (https://weakdh.org/sysadmin.html) you want to ensure that on each server before you use SSL for the first time that you generate a dhparams file.
+To avoid Logjam (https://weakdh.org/sysadmin.html) you want to ensure that before you use SSL for the first time on a server that you generate an unique `dhparam` file.

 ```sh
 mkdir /etc/ssl/certs && cd /etc/ssl/certs
 openssl dhparam -out dhparam.pem 4096
 ```

+If you don't do this, the SSL templates will not work for you.

 # Setting up SSL for a domain

 ## Creating the Certificate Signing Request (CSR)

 Create an SSL certificate.
 Use the SSL template to ensure you can't skip required names (like the email address or hostname field).

 ```sh